Bambil/bamboo-doc/source/index.html.md

 ```json
 ```

 This request is used for activating actuators or not.
-Through the settings params you can set the values and the middleware will take care of the rest of the job.
+Through the settings parameters you can set the values and the middleware will take care of the rest of the job.

-The parameter list for this request must be json formatted.
-Here is the params list for this request:
+The parameter list for this request must be **json** formatted.
+Here is the parameters list for this request:

 Parameter | Description
 --------- | -----------
 type | Type of the thing you want to trigger rpi_id | The RPi id obtained from ```/discovery``` command. device_id | The node id in the sub network of the specified rpi settings | An object containing the actuators paramaters that can be triggred for example for lamp there is only "on" available

 ### HTTP Request